AloisSeckar/nuxt-spec/README.md

 4) If you're prompoted, run `npm exec playwright-core install` to download and locally install headless browser runtimes.

 **DONE.** You are just `npm install` and `npm run dev` away from testing your Nuxt projects!

+### Running tests

+Vitest automatically discovers all `*.test.ts` and `*.spec.ts` files in project and will run them.

+It is recommended to add following two (p)npm commands into your `package.json` into `"scripts"` section in order to run tests easilly:
+- `test: vitest run` - runs once and ends
+- `test-i: vitest` - runs and waits in HMR mode for test file changes

+Then you can call in terminal in root of your project:

+`npm run test` | `npm run test-i` or `pnpm test` | `pnpm test-i`

 ## Overview